-Selena Gomez Announces Second Capsule Fashion Collection With Coach
+Selena Gomez Announces Second Capsule Fashion Collection with Coach

 RELATED PHOTOS: The 15 Best New Beauty Products for Fall

-For the Vevers, extending the pair’s partnership with another collection was a no-brainer.
+For Vevers, extending the pair’s partnership with another collection was a no-brainer.

 “I love working with Selena because she brings her strong point-of-view to the design process,” he said.
 “I wanted all of the pieces to reflect her style and her charm—and to feel effortless.”